Ishita Dutta

-Ishita Dutta (born 26 August 1990) is an Indian actress and model who works in Indian television and Hindi, Telugu, and Kannada films.
+Ishita Dutta (born 26 August 1990) is an Indian actress and model who works predominantly in Hindi television and films apart from Telugu and Kannada films.

 Early life

 Dutta was raised in Jamshedpur, Jharkhand, in a Bengali Hindu family.
 She attended Loyola School Media Studies in Mumbai.
 Her elder sister, Tanushree Dutta, is also a model and actress, and won the Femina Miss India title in 2004.